 This extensive customer journey mapping project involved mapping out a companies online and instore customer experiences in order to develop a multi-channel approach to sales that seeks to provide customers with a seamless shopping experience.
 I was the UX lead on the project running the research with other UX designers.
 Together we mapped the both As-is and To-be insights and journeys in a coherent visual manner to direct further strategy and experience opportunities.

-Design Thinking Projects
+Design Thinking and Research Projects

 All we’ve been hearing about lately is “Design Thinking”, yet most people don’t even know what it means.
 Design Thinking is about transforming the way you think to discover innovative solutions to complex problems.
 This course will teach you how to be more pragmatic in your skills and approach.
 Within 10 weeks you’ll have grasped the concept and practice of design thinking and be able to apply to everything you do.